Juan Carlos Flores: Biography

 Juan Carlos Flores was born in Havana, Cuba, in 1962.
 In 1971, he moved to Alamar, a community built just to the east of Havana and considered one of the largest housing projects in the world.
-He originally lived in Zone 4, one of the first sections to be built, and later moved to Zone 6, where he resides today.
+He originally lived in Zone 4, one of the first sections to be built, and later moved to Zone 6.
 In 2012, he travelled outside of Cuba for the first time to speak to Brown University students about his book, El contragolpe.
-Flores lives as an outsider in Cuba, holding no university degree or traditional job.
-As a writer, he is a well-known participant in the cosmopolitan literary culture of Havana.
-He is also a pioneering figure in the experimental poetry and performance activities that emerged in recent decades in his community.
+Flores lived as an outsider in Cuba, holding no university degree or traditional job.
+As a writer, he was a well-known participant in the cosmopolitan literary culture of Havana.
+He was also a pioneering figure in the experimental poetry and performance activities that emerged in recent decades in his community.

 At the moment of his death, he was working with a poetry and visual arts collective group based out of Alamar.

 Poetry

 Juan Carlos Flores has been an influential figure in Cuban culture through his written works and experimental performances.
 His poetry is characterized by his fluid uses of repetition and often artistic minimalism.
-He composes all of his poems by hand, writing a colorful, slanting cursive across sheets of paper.
+He composed all of his poems by hand, writing a colorful, slanting cursive across sheets of paper.
 Because of his stylized leanings, his poems are frequently selected for anthologies of the best contemporary Cuban poetry.

 Inspired by his community, Flores was working on the third book in a trilogy to which he refers to as "the poetical resurrection of Alamar".